AmalMusouka/sat_solver/README.md

 ## Example instances

-- input_4x4_working.in : A 4x4 solvable instance
+- input_4x4_working.in : A 4x4 solvable instance.
-- input_9x9_working.in : A 9x9 solvable instance(example taken directly from the website of the problem)
+- input_9x9_working.in : A 9x9 solvable instance(example taken directly from the website of the problem).
-- input_9x9_unsat.in : An unsatisfiable instance
+- input_9x9_unsat.in : An unsatisfiable instance.
-- input_large.in : An instance that takes a considerable amount of time to process
+- input_large.in : An instance that takes a considerable amount of time to process.

 ## Experiments